Metadata, geospatial metadata, and READMEs

 • Build tools and references

-18 What can you build to work with spatial metadata?
+21 What tools help you work with spatial metadata?

 • READMEs